MarcosJNS/DNN-CNN/DNN-project/CNN/Insert_Images/README.md

 	IMAGES FOLDER
 ---------------------------------------

--BG: Background selected images.
+- BG: Background selected images.

--BG_steak: Backgrounds used specifically for the action tracking purpose.
+- BG_steak: Backgrounds used specifically for the action tracking purpose.

 - objects: In this folder it can be found subdirectories with each of the classes we can introduce.The objects must be on top of a white            background, that way the functions can segementate the object from the whole picture.
 	   It is suggested to use"segmentations.py" or  "regenerate_imgs_with_blend.py"  in order to diminize the effect of bad    		   segmentation (sometimes the automatic segmentation is far from perfect).